akeneo/sfcc-helpcenter/content/md/first-steps/what-data.md

 The Akeneo Connector for SFCC imports all your PIM products attributes to Salesforce Commerce Cloud.

-If you have some **localizable** attributes (attributes that can have different values per **locale**): the Akeneo Connector will import the content of these attributes in the different languages of a SFCC product.
+If you have some **localizable** attributes (attributes that can have different values per **locale**): the Akeneo Connector will import the content of these attributes in the different languages of an SFCC product.

-If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](03-products-filter-configuration.html), the Akeneo Connector will import the attributes values of the defined channel.
+If you have some **scopable** attributes (attributes that can have different values per **channel**): depending on your [channel configuration](03-products-filter-configuration.html), the Akeneo Connector will import the attribute values of the defined channel.

 # Categories

-Depending on your [category configuration](06-categories-configuration.html), Akeneo Connector for SFCC could import all PIM category trees.
+Depending on your [category configuration](06-categories-configuration.html), Akeneo Connector for SFCC can import all PIM category trees.

 ::: info
 **Mapping between Akeneo PIM and SFCC:**<br>